JanisGeise/sparseSpatialSampling/README.md

 - complete documentation of repository

 ### Current issues
-- for 3D cases, the nodes are not assigned correctly or not even displayed in paraview, although they are present in the HDF5 file.
-For 2D everything works fine, the assignment issue is just in the third dimension
+- for 3D cases, the internal nodes are not displayed in Paraview, although they are present in the HDF5 file
+- the fields etc. are present, each node and each center has a value, which is displayed correctly

+-> seems to be a rendering issue in Paraview

 ## Potential features / Ideas
 - testing different metrics and combinations thereof -> we need a second metric for, e.g., shear stress to account